 Over the last several decades, a combination of factors has left America’s small towns with fewer hospitals, clinics and doctors.
-All of these have harmed the patient experience, with long journeys to receive care becoming an unfortunate hallmark of small-town life.
+All of these have altered the patient experience, with long journeys to receive care becoming an unfortunate hallmark of small-town life.

 Contessa’s model also allows hospitals to better maintain their physical footprints.
-Diverting patients with less dire conditions to their home, frees up hospital beds for the sickest of the sick, helping smaller regional hospitals support sustainable volumes and stay afloat for the communities who truly need them.
+Diverting patients with less dire conditions to their home frees up hospital beds for the sickest of the sick, helping smaller regional hospitals support sustainable volumes and stay afloat for the communities who truly need them.

 Breaking Down Barriers

 Barriers to healthcare access and quality vary widely across the country, and rural markets are often hit the hardest.
 A common solution to one of these issues, telehealth, is sometimes seen as an urban phenomenon.
 Because rural communities often have lower quality data coverage, practicing medicine can quickly become more challenging than it should be.
 Contessa has specifically tailored its platform to be compatible with 3G service, allowing it to function seamlessly with rural hospitals.

 Contessa’s partner, Prisma Health, in South Carolina has improved the patient experience by shifting the location of care to the home.
 Enabling care teams to monitor patients and examine them virtually allows teams to better serve patients in rural markets.
 “By the time I saw my doctor on the tablet, she had already reviewed my labs and vitals.
 Everything was virtual!
 I felt like my doctor was fully informed and understood my condition,” said Prisma patient Kay Hiott.
 Hiott’s ability to stay home for treatment alleviated an intensive commute to and from care locations, allowing her to recover in a place that made the most sense for her, both geographically and emotionally.